ZerepL/esp-troll/README.md

 ### My code do not upload

-Check if you are using the GND pin above 5V, if you are using, than change to other one, like in the Circuit pic.
+Check if you are using the GND pin above 5V, if you are using, than change to other GND, like in the [Circuit](https://github.com/ZerepL/esp-troll/blob/main/miscs/circuit.png) pic.